sirlestr/CodeTraining/README.md

 some variables are in cz, for better understandig what happens and where.
 In future, other  projects will be in english of course

+Feel free to add any comment,recomendation or notes.
+Everyone needs to start and every feedback is good and push me forward ;)